1npo/frigate/docs/rulebook.md

 ## Boss Rounds

 Rounds 3, 6, 9, and 12 are boss rounds, and round 15 is the final boss.
 Boss rounds apply a random debuff to all hands in the round.
 The pool of available debuffs is different for each boss round.
 So any debuff that appears in round 5 will never appear in round 10 or 15.
-Debuffs become more impactful and potentially run ending as the rounds progress towards the final boss.
+Debuffs become more impactful and potentially run-ending as the rounds progress to the final boss.

 ## Unlocking Features